Goldman CEO's deputy can't stop, won't stop spinning records

 People at the event were mostly in their late 20s and early 30s and knew Ted Barrett, a Hamilton graduate who died in 2016.

-Money raised from the $150-per-person tickets went to a charity called Shatterproof, an organization that helps families of people suffering from addiction run by Gary Mendell, a longtime hotel industry executive.
-Activities centered around “Ted’s favorite things,” included a scavenger hunt, according to event materials.
+Money raised from the $150-per-person tickets went to a charity called Shatterproof www.shatterproof.org, an organization that helps families of people suffering from addiction run by Gary Mendell, a longtime hotel industry executive.
+Activities centered around "Ted's favorite things," included a scavenger hunt, according to event materials.

 Nearly 200 people attended the event, which had an open bar.